I’ve had a multitude of mental health issues that, throughout my life, I was never able to properly address.

 After getting my medicine on track, I decided to try seeing a therapist.
 I was at a crisis point in my life and I knew I should be receiving all the help I could get.
 I found a psychologist who focuses on women, children, and the family unit, and I scheduled an appointment.
 I was feeling low and realized I needed more resources than just the pills my psychiatrist could provide me.

 But the day of my first appointment, I dreaded going.
 I was nervous and didn’t know if it was going to benefit me or be a waste of time.
-I had no idea what to expect, and since my emotions were all over the place, I had little hope for the first meeting being fruitful.
+I had no idea what to expect.
+Since my emotions were all over the place, I had little hope for the first meeting.

 I proceeded to rattle off my recent overdose attempts, my depression and anxiety that I now understood had plagued me for years but I had been able to mask, my dysfunctional family, my strained relationship with my father, my frustration with the job search, and my heightened anxiety from living in the current political climate in America.
 She wrote furiously on a pad of paper.